 Final Word: You can not beat the clarity of image and sound.
 It’s the next best thing to being in the same bedroom as your baby.
 Even so, I probably would never use this kind of set-up unless I was traveling and needed a baby monitor.
 I just sort of get freaked out about having a wireless device so close to my baby’s head all night.
 But I tend to be a little paranoid and don’t like to stand in front of the microwave when it’s on either.
 But this app is a very high tech, affordable way to set up a baby monitor in a pinch.

 So which baby monitor did I like the best?

 I thought all of these baby monitors had amazing strengths and none of them were a miss.
 I did love the Infant Optics Digital Video Baby Monitor.
 I just like the simplicity of using a separate monitor (rather than my iPhone or iPad) and I love being able to see my baby when I’m in a different room.

 But in the end, I’ve decided I’m just not comfortable using a digital baby monitor.
 Although they are super secure because they encode the data, we have read that they also emit small doses of radiation (just like a cordless phone).
 I know that children are far more susceptible to radiation than adults and it just doesn’t seem like a risk I want to take.
 We live in such a high-tech world and kids are exposed to so much now that I don’t want my baby monitor to be another source of potential radiation risk.

 I certainly would respect any parent that made a different decision.
 But I feel better using the Angelcare Baby Sound Monitor because it doesn’t use DECT technology, gets the job done and I like how it looks.

-Alpha Mom purchased all of these monitors, with the exception of the Dropcam which was provided for free for purposes of this review.
+Alpha Mom purchased all of these monitors, with the exception of the Dropcam (now Nest) which was provided for free for purposes of this review.
 All reviews are completely impartial.